19balazs86/index/README.md

 ### The following Repositories
-are meant to be a collection of certain topics.
+are intended to be a collection of certain topics.
 Playground to quickly and easily try out certain things.
-A good initial or starting point to make the fundamental pieces together in order to create a complex application.
+A good initial or starting points to make the fundamental pieces together in order to create a complex application with .NET Core.

+> Find something you are passionate about and that helps you be a better engineer.
+[Blog post](https://dev.to/vintharas/how-to-come-up-with-great-side-projects-3kb "Blog post").

 [Playing with **RabbitMQ**](https://github.com/19balazs86/PlayingWithRabbitMQ "Playing with RabbitMQ") - Try out RabbitMQ message broker.
 Publish messages and consuming in the background.